Get to grips with all those tricky terms people use when they talk about ‘bad credit’.

 This is a person or business that owes money.
 If you take out a loan, you’re in debt (or a debtor) to whoever has lent you the money.

 Income support is a type of government payment you might be entitled to if your income is low or you have no money coming in at all.
-Receiving it could affect your chances of getting credit from some sources – although it doesn’t discount you from getting a loan with Provident.
+Receiving it could affect your chances of getting credit from some sources but not all lenders.

 Missing a Repayment